nutshellcosmos/zjz/README.md

 # zjz
-A game created for my ideal zhangjuzheng.
+A game created for my star zhangjuzheng.
+I cherish him deeply and wish him peace and eternal well-being in every parallel world.